 Mentor relationships are crucial to the development of student leaders, and these mentor groups provide opportunities for collaboration, authenticity, and self-reflection—all hallmarks of effective mentorship for new educators.
 The Faculty Mentor serves as an expert in the subject-matter and as a facilitator of peer-to-peer mentoring, allowing for the sharing of tacit knowledge as students become members of a community of practice.
 Faculty Mentors also serve as ambassadors from their department or discipline by helping student leaders comprehend material, understand discipline-based instructional methods, and position their nascent knowledge within a larger field of practice.
 Through this mentor relationship, faculty contribute their expertise to the quality and rigor of the Harvey Knowledge Center’s services.

 Faculty Mentors are teaching and research faculty who teach in the disciplines that currently comprise the majority of HKC coaching appointments.
-2019/2020 Disciplines include:
+2020/2021 areas include:

 - Information Technology

 - Humanities and behavior sciences

 - At least 2 years of full-time teaching experience or equivalent experience

 - Demonstrated commitment to student success and student learning

 - Ability to connect with and support students in groups and one-on-one settings

 - Willingness to foster a supportive and inclusive learning environment

 - Demonstrated knowledge or expertise within a stated discipline or subject area